Five Carpet Cleaning Methods used by Carpet Cleaners

 - Absorbent Compound Cleaning

 Essentially a Dry Compound is distributed evenly over the carpet with specialized scrubbing equipment which uses rotating brushes to open up the carpet fibres.
-The compound then attaches to the dirt in the fibres.
+The compound then attaches to the dirt in the carpet fibres.

 Encapsulation Carpet Cleaning